L78k3/grimmora-pages/content/Campaigns/Campaign 1/Characters/GageGreengather/Gage.md

 - **Hit Dice Recovery (Ranger):** `1d10+2` (`dice: 1d10+2`)

 ### Weapon Attacks & Damage

+_Roll `1d20` and add the "to hit" modifier.
+For damage, roll the specified dice and add the damage modifier._

 - **Shortbow Attack:** **+9** to hit (`dice: 1d20+9`)
 - **Shortbow Damage:** `1d6` + **4** (`dice: 1d6+4`)